XRFXLP/NVSentinel/docs/designs/014-custom-drain-extensibility.md

 }
 ```

-Assumption: We will either have node drainer supported modes (Immediate, DeleteAfterTimeout, AllowCompletion) or the custom drain mode defined above, not both.
+**Design Constraint**: Node drainer must be either configured to use the built-in drain modes (Immediate, DeleteAfterTimeout, AllowCompletion) or the custom drain mode, not both.
+This is enforced by configuration validation.

 ### Customer Controller Example